acgeospatial/awesome-earthobservation-code/README.md

 * [from GEE to Numpy to Geotiff](https://mygeoblog.com/2017/10/06/from-gee-to-numpy-to-geotiff/) - Use the GEE python api to export your data to numpy and store the result as a geotiff.
 * [Google Earth Engine Community](https://github.com/gee-community) - This organization contains content contributed by the Earth Engine developer community.
 This is not an officially supported Google product.
 * [Geo4Good 2019 workshop materials](https://sites.google.com/earthoutreach.org/geoforgood19/agenda/breakout-sessions) - 2019 material javascript and Python to be found here
-## EO / Geospatial companies/orgs making big contributions - Github accounts only with example of work
+## EO Geospatial companies or orgs making big contributions
+- Github accounts only with example of work
 This list aims at highlighting the great work some of the companies / organisations are doing or have done that contribute to the bigger ecosystem.
 Examples of the accounts work is not exhaustive, some do much more than shown below:
 * [development seed](https://github.com/developmentseed)
   * [Landsat-Util](https://github.com/developmentseed/landsat-util) - A utility to search, download and process Landsat 8 satellite imagery